 Federal Tax Credit

-Homeowners anywhere in the U.S. are eligible for the federal tax credit, which can be worth up to 30% of the total cost of your solar installation.
+Homeowners anywhere in the U.S. MAY BE eligible for the federal tax credit, which can be worth up to 30% of the total cost of your solar installation.

-Under current law, the 30% tax incentive will remain in effect through December 31, 2019.
-After that it will drop down to 26% for 2020, and 22% through the end of 2021, after which the credit is scheduled to disappear.
+Under current law, the 30% tax incentive will remain in effect for solar installations completed before December 31, 2019.
+After that it will drop down to 26% for 2020 and 22% through the end of 2021, after which the credit is scheduled to disappear.

 It’s important to keep in mind that this is a tax credit and not a rebate, so you’ll need to pay taxes in order to claim this incentive.
 Check out our handy explainer for more details on how the credit works and how you can claim it.

-According to the DSIRE database funded by the U.S. Department of Energy, there are a whopping 168 different state-level financial incentives for residential solar available across 43 U.S. states, along with 59 incentives available from local governments!
+According to the DSIRE database funded by the U.S. Department of Energy, there are a whopping 147 different state-level financial incentives for residential solar available across 43 U.S. states plus Washington, DC, along with 46 incentives available from local governments!

 These incentives can be worth anywhere from hundreds to thousands of dollars.
 For example:

-South Carolina offers a tax credit of up to 25% of the cost of solar installations worth up to $3,500 in a given tax year
+South Carolina offers a tax credit of up to 25% of the cost of solar installations, with up to $3,500 claimed in a given year and the remainder carrying forward

 As you can see, you can find extra incentives to go solar in every part of the country, and it can really pay to be aware of them.
 You can enter your ZIP code into DSIRE to find out what’s available where you live.